smikhalevski/roqueform/README.md

 - Errors received from the backend are displayed.

 These actions are non-intersecting and can happen in an arbitrary order, or even in parallel.
-The form management library should allow to tap in at any particular phase to tweak the data flow.
+The form management library should allow to tap in (or at least not constrain the ability to do so) at any particular phase to tweak the data flow.

 So the Roqueform was built to satisfy the following requirements:

+- No excessive re-renders of unchanged fields.

-- Everything should be strictly typed up to the very field value setter, so the string value from the silly input would be set to the number-typed value in the form value object.
+- Everything should be statically and strictly typed up to the very field value setter.
+So there must be a compilation error if the string value from the silly input is assigned to the number-typed value in the form state object.

+- **Use the platform!** The form state management library must not constrain the use of the `form` submit behavior, browser-based validation, and other related browser-native features.

 - There should be no restrictions on how and when the form input is submitted because data submission is generally an application-specific process.